webdriverio/webdriverio/packages/wdio-sauce-service/README.md

 *(only for vm and or em/simulators)*

 ### region
 Currently there is 2 Sauce Labs regions to choose: US and EU.
-To change your region to EU add `region:eu` to Sauce Labs config.
+To change your region to EU add `region:'eu'` to Sauce Labs config.

 Type: `String`<br>
 Default: `us`